 Your LinkedIn profile is yet another innovative way to boost your online presence.
 A complete LinkedIn account means you mention all basic high school activities, remarkable achievements, and substantial participation.

-With more, US and UK college applications also tap into your profile photos and wall posts to ensure a student makes positive use of the digital age.
+With more, US and UK college applications also tap into your profile photos and wall posts to ensure a student uses the digital age positively.
 That's why you can also aim to post photos and videos of public achievements such as those in concerts or writing competitions.

 Tip: Following the universities on LinkedIn that you wish to apply for can also be a productive way to look out for the latest circulars or announcements.